-“As we see an increase in connected devices, whether in autos, on the factory floor, or data centers, we’re witnessing the need for greater processing power in the devices themselves,” said Arthur Asai, TDK’s senior product marketing manager for power solutions.
+“As we see an increase in connected devices, whether in autos, on the factory floor, or data centers, we’re witnessing the need for greater processing power in the devices themselves,” said Arthur Asai, TDK’s senior product marketing manager for power solutions, in an interview.
 “These changes are increasing the need for miniaturized, specialized electronics with efficient power management.”

 Faraday Semi, which was founded in 2015, uses advanced packaging to manufacture point-of-load devices that are smaller, more efficient and lower cost than traditional DC-DC converters.
 The technology minimizes the distance between the company’s voltage regulators and computer processors, improving switching speeds and regulation accuracy, said Asai.